MicrosoftDocs/azure-devops-docs/docs/java/vscode-extension.md

 ## Prerequisites

- - You already have a Azure DevOps Services organization.
-If you do not already have a Azure DevOps Services organization, [sign up](/azure/devops/organizations/accounts/create-organization-msa-or-work-student).
+ - You already have an Azure DevOps Services organization.
+If you do not already have an Azure DevOps Services organization, [sign up](/azure/devops/organizations/accounts/create-organization-msa-or-work-student).
  - You have Visual Studio Code 1.11.1 or later installed on your machine (if not, [download and install it](https://code.visualstudio.com/Download)).
- - You have already [cloned a Azure DevOps Services Git repository](/azure/devops/repos/git/clone?tabs=command-line) to your computer locally.
+ - You have already [cloned an Azure DevOps Services Git repository](/azure/devops/repos/git/clone?tabs=command-line) to your computer locally.

 > [!VIDEO https://www.youtube.com/embed/HnDNdm1WCIo]